Working Through Depression In Therapy

 Working with our Chicago depression therapists

 Treating depression in therapy can be done in multiple ways.
 Psychodynamic therapy offers a unique lens through which we can understand and treat depression.
 It posits that depression is a result of underlying, usually unconscious, dynamics in our minds and our relationships.
 Depression is seen not merely as an individual's internal struggle but as a reflection of their relational world.
 By undertaking the journey of self-exploration in the context of the relationship with a trusted therapist, people can recognize the complex and profound root causes of their depression.
 The goal of psychodynamic therapy is not just symptom relief but a deeper understanding of oneself, leading to lasting emotional well-being.
+If you have a question about any of these issues or would like to schedule an appointment for depression therapy with one of our Chicago therapists, please contact us today.

 Photo credit: K. Mitch Hodge